WillAbides/benchdiff-action/README.md

 <!--- start action output --->

-Runs go benchmarks on the HEAD and default branch of your pull requests and uses benchstat to report the difference and alert you of any benchmarks with degraded performance.
+Runs go benchmarks on HEAD and a base branch and reports the resulting benchstat output.

 See https://github.com/willabides/benchdiff for more about the underlying benchdiff tool.